Dordogne Bike Tour Write a review

 Quiet roads lead you through France’s historic heartland where medieval pilgrims and noblemen have left the countryside dotted with abbeys and castles.
-Our trip explores the Dordogne region, located near the world-famous wine area of Bordeaux.
-We will cycle from village to village, allowing you to enjoy the beauty of the Dordogne’s meandering rivers, rolling hills, stone villages, and châteaux.
+You cycle from village to village, along meandering rivers, rolling hills, stone villages, and châteaux.
 The local cuisine will tempt you with its foie gras, black truffles, strawberries, walnuts, and powerful Cahors and Bergerac wines.
-(Luggage is transferred by van.
-1 night in Bergerac, 2 nights Monpazier, Les Eyzies and Sarlat.
-Trip ends in Bergerac.)

 We bike this morning to Sarlat, considered to be one of the most beautiful villages in France.
 Formerly an important trading center and home to a powerful Benedictine abbey, the city eventually fell off the trade route and into decline.
 Lucky for us, this meant that Sarlat is now one of the best representatives of 14th century French architecture.
 The center of the old town consists of beautifully restored stone buildings and is largely free of traffic.
 You'll have time this afternoon to explore the city before retiring to your hotel, built right into the old walls of town.
 Overnight Sarlat.
 Hotel, breakfast and dinner included.